prabhu43/docker-swarm-101/cluster.md

 Error response from daemon: This node is not a swarm manager.
 Worker nodes can't be used to view or modify cluster state.
 Please run this command on a manager node or promote the current node to a manager.
 ```

+#### Ports required:
+- TCP port 2377 for cluster management communications
+- TCP and UDP port 7946 for communication among nodes
+- UDP port 4789 for overlay network traffic

+## Scheduling
+- Resource Awareness: SwarmKit is aware of resources available on nodes and will place tasks accordingly
+- Spread strategy: schedule tasks on the least loaded nodes, provided they meet the constraints and resource requirements
+- Contraints: Operators can limit the set of nodes where a task can be scheduled by defining constraint expressions

+## Node updates
+* Drain node
+docker node update --availability drain worker1

+* Pause node: stop receiving new tasks
+docker node update --availability pause worker1

+* Make a drained node active again
+docker node update --availability active worker1

+* Add labels
+docker node update --label-add foo --label-add bar=baz node-1

+* Remove labels

 * Demote a worker node to manager
 ```
 docker@manager1:~$ docker node promote worker1